-3.27.1 Medicals
+3.26.1 Medicals

-Note: Eskom will only accept medical surveillances conducted by an Occupational Health Practitioner who holds a qualification in occupational health.
+Note: Transmission Real Estate will only accept medical surveillances conducted by an Occupational Health Practitioner who holds a qualification in occupational health.

-- 1. Principal contractors must ensure that their employees and their appointed contractor employees have a medical surveillance program whereby their employees under go entry, periodic and exit medical fitness examinations. - 2.
-In order for the appropriate medical examinations to be conducted, each employee must have a man job specification, which must indicate the description of work, list of hazards and potential occupational exposure limits, physical hazards and required physical attributes. - 3.
+- 1. Principal contractors must ensure that their employees and their appointed contractor employees have a medical surveillance program whereby their employees under go entry, periodic and exit medical fitness examinations. - In order for the appropriate medical examinations to be conducted, each employee must have a man job specification, which must indicate the description of work, list of hazards and potential occupational exposure limits, physical hazards and required physical attributes. - 3.
 Medical fitness certificates shall be renewed annually for employees who are working on site.
 This shall be maintained until completion of the contract. - 4.
 The Principal Contractor must ensure that his / her employees and appointed contractor employees have undergone pre-entry medical examination before starting work on the contract. - 5.
 The principal contractor shall provide a documented process for managing those employees who are issued with a conditional certificate of fitness.

-3.28 Working at Heights
+3.27 Working at Heights

-3.28.1 General Requirements
+3.27.1 General Requirements

-Wherever reasonably practicable, preference is given to the performance of work at ground level as opposed to the elevated position.
 Where work in an elevated position is necessary, preference is given to fall prevention measures such as, but not limited to, effective barricading and the use of work platforms.
 Persons may only work from a fall risk position if a site-specific fall protection plan is in place and correctly implemented and consists of the following: